janus-ssp/janus/README.md

 More information can be found in the wiki at https://github.com/janus-ssp/janus/wiki

-Obtaining Janus
+Installing Janus
 ===============

-Obtaining a copy of Janus can be done in several ways.
+Obtaining Janus can be done in several ways.

 Install from an (gzip) archive from the Github releases page
 -----------------------------------------------------------------------------